bsinglet/unity-games/non_unity_games.md

 - The Survivalists
 - Torchlight II
 - Turbo Golf Racing
+- Turok
+- Turok 2: Seeds of Evil
 - Trek to Yomi
 - Universe Sandbox
 - Voice of the Void